Kidnappers demand N500m ransom for abducted poly proprietor | TODAY.ng

 A cousin to the proprietor, who did not want his name in print, said on Sunday that the gunmen contacted the family on two occasions.

-He revealed that Udom has been on medication for an unnamed ailment before he was kidnapped adding that nobody was sure if the proprietor is still alive.
+He revealed that Udom had been on drugs before he was kidnapped, adding that nobody was sure if the poly proprietor was still alive.

 “Nobody can tell if he is still alive.
 He’s been on drugs ever before he was kidnapped.”

-Udom was abducted on Sunday last by unknown gunmen at Ukanafun Local Government Area of Akwa Ibom State.
+Udom was abducted last Sunday by unknown gunmen at Ukanafun Local Government Area of Akwa Ibom State.

+The Police Public Relations Officer, Mr. Chukwu Okechukwu, said the police were not aware of any ransom but were aware of Udom’s ill health.

+He said the police were doing their utmost to secure the release of the poly proprietor stating, however, that using force could escalate the situation.